 So I had 90 days to change my thought process about food, to structure my day around exercise and to lose weight and get back in shape.
 Was it hard?
 Absolutely.
 Were there times I wanted to give up?
 Of course.
 Am I glad I stuck with it?
 HELL YES!

-At the request of many people, I finally wrote a detailed guide book to starting and succeeding with a 90-Day Challenge.
-This ebook walks you through the first 30 days of your challenge, day by day, step by step.
+At the request of many people, I finally wrote an awesome detailed guide book (that’s only $10!) to starting and succeeding with a 90-Day Challenge.
+This proven ebook walks you through the first 30 days of your challenge, day by day, step by step.
 I share my exact workouts, nutrition plans, daily motivation tips, and more.
-For just $30 you can kickstart your own journey to losing weight and getting in great shape!
+For just $10 you can kickstart your own journey to losing weight and getting in great shape!